 Exporting and Importing PowerShell Aliases

-While you can use the above method to ensure PowerShell Aliases remain active on the system, you may also find that you need to export or import Aliases in case you need to reinstall Windows Operating System or you encounter issues with the PowerShell engine.
+Using the above method will ensure PowerShell Aliases remain active on the system but you may also find that you need to export and import PowerShell Aliases.
+This is useful when reinstalling a Windows Operating System or if you encounter issues with the PowerShell engine.
 To export all PowerShell Aliases from a Windows PowerShell profile, execute the following PowerShell command:

 The above command exports all Aliases in a comma-separated values list to the “C:BackupPowerShellAliases.TXT” file.
 If you wish to export all Aliases as a PowerShell script, you can use the “-As Script” switch with the command as shown in the below example: